Meet the Staff

 “When I was training, I was drawn to Internal Medicine and Psychiatry.
 I chose Psychiatry because I felt like I had a lot of empathy for patients with psychiatric needs.”

 Sarah graduated with a Bachelor’s Degree in Psychology from UW-Steven’s Point and a Master’s Degree in Community Counseling from Marquette.
-Sarah has been part of the Meta House Counseling Team since 2008, including a one-year internship.
+Sarah has been part of our therapy team since 2008, including a one-year internship.

 Sarah values the sense of community felt by staff and clients.
 “The women share their moments with each other—they care about each other and want to share.
 Our clients like to come back and visit even after they’ve completed treatment.”